free-ghz/static-image-gallery/readme.md

 ### - `pdm run html`

-Uses the latest json in `states/` to generate a html site.
+Uses the latest json in `states/` to generate a html site in `public/`.

 ### - `pdm run rescan`